Mary Brunner: Meeting Charles Manson

 Brunner was born in Eau Claire, Wisconsin to George and Elsie Brunner.
 She moved to California upon graduating from the University of Wisconsin–Madison in 1965 and took a job as library assistant at University of California, Berkeley.
-She met 33-year-old career criminal Charles Manson in the spring of 1967 who had been released from Terminal Island prison several weeks earlier.
+In the spring of 1967 she met 33-year-old career criminal Charles Manson who had been released from Terminal Island prison several weeks earlier.
 She let him stay at her apartment and the two became lovers after several weeks.
 She was thus the first person whom Manson recruited into his "Family".
 She quit her job and the two began to drift around California in a van meeting other young women.

+Brunner and Manson met 18-year-old Lynette Fromme in Venice, California, and the three began living together in a rented house at 636 Cole Street in San Francisco.
+Over the course of the following two years, the Family enlarged to include between 20 and 30 individuals living communally; some, such as Brunner and Fromme, became ardent followers of Manson while other young people drifted in and out of the group.

-Brunner became pregnant by Manson during the summer of 1967 and she gave birth to a son on April 15, 1968, whom she named Valentine Michael, nicknamed "Pooh Bear".
-They were living in a condemned house in Topanga Canyon, and she was assisted during the birth by several of the young women from the Family.
+Brunner became pregnant by Manson during the summer of 1967 and on April 15, 1968, gave birth to a son,Valentine Michael, nicknamed "Pooh Bear".
+The Family were living in a condemned house in Topanga Canyon, and several of the young women assisted the birth.
 She acquired a number of aliases and nicknames, including "Marioche", "Och", "Mother Mary", "Mary Manson", "Linda Dee Manson", and "Christine Marie Euchts".

-Brunner and Manson met 18-year-old Lynette Fromme in Venice, California, and the three began living together in a rented house at 636 Cole Street in San Francisco.
-Over the course of the following two years, the Family enlarged to include between 20 and 30 individuals living communally; some became ardent followers of Manson, such as Brunner and Fromme, while other young people drifted in and out of the group.

 The Manson group traveled along the California coast and made excursions to Washington state, Oregon, and Nevada.
-The ever-growing number of young women and men eventually settled down at the Spahn Ranch, an occasional film set and location operated by George Spahn near the Los Angeles suburb of Chatsworth.
+The ever-growing group of young women and men eventually settled down at the Spahn Ranch, an occasional film set and location operated by George Spahn near the Los Angeles suburb of Chatsworth.

 Manson ostensibly based his commune on principles of freedom and love, but he exerted dictatorial control, ordering the women to have sex with Spahn and others.
 Manson sent his female followers to the city on criminal activities, such as theft and fraud.
 He also had illegal firearms and played host to a motorcycle gang.